Eight Forest Lane

 • About

-Easy milo biscuits with soft, chewy centres and that classic malted flavour.
-An Aussie favourite recipe made dairy-free!
+These easy milo biscuits have soft, chewy centres and that classic malted flavour.
+A classic Aussie favourite recipe made dairy free!

-I know what you are thinking.
-That I am claiming a dairy free recipe here that also uses Milo which is traditionally a milk based product and very much not dairy-free.
-Well thankfully Nestle heard our cries and have finally released a plant-based version of their malted milk powder, taking everyone with dairy allergies or those following a vegan diet back to their childhood.
+While Milo is traditionally a milk based product, Nestle finally released a plant-based version of their malted milk powder, taking everyone with dairy allergies or those following a vegan diet back to their childhood.
+2025 Edit: While I’ve noticed since the time of publishing, this product is difficult to find at Coles and Woolworths, it is still available on Amazon!

 This recipe creates biscuits that are crunchy on the edges, soft and chewy in the middle and have a distinct chocolate malt flavour that is so incredibly delicious.

-• Brown sugar – for extra flavour and sweetness that tastes so good with the Milo.
+• Brown sugar – for extra rich caramel flavour that tastes so good combined with the Milo, plus gives the biscuit a slightly chewy texture.

 • Egg – to keep everything together and the biscuits nice and light.